-The number of minority employees decreased by 8.2%, from 500 employees in the first quarter of fiscal year 2021 to 459 in the first quarter of FY 2022.
+The number of minority employees decreased by 11.2%, from 494 employees in the second quarter of fiscal year 2021 to 439 in the second quarter of FY 2022.

-The number of women employees increased 1.3%, from 853 employees in the first quarter of FY 2021 to 864 in the first quarter of FY 2022.
+The number of women employees increased by .6%, from 862 employees in the second quarter of FY 2021 to 867 in the second quarter of FY 2022.

-Total full-time employment between the first quarter of FY 2021 and the first quarter of FY 2022 decreased from 4,908 to 4,869 employees.
+Total full-time employment between the second quarter of FY 2021 and the second quarter of FY 2022 decreased from 5,048 to 4,856 employees.

-New retention efforts have been put into place including new employee resource groups and virtual diversity webinars.
+New retention efforts have been put into place including new employee resource groups, virtual diversity webinars and new mentoring training initiatives.
 These good-faith efforts aid in increasing an applicant pool of qualified minorities and women from internal candidates which may ultimately help narrow the gap between actual employment and target employment of minorities and women.

 The target for this measure is the Missouri availability, determined by the 2020 census, for both demographics tracked.
-While MoDOT has surpassed the target for women employed, we are trending down incrementally for minorities as of the first quarter for FY 2022.
+While MoDOT has surpassed the target for women employed and remains steady, MoDOT is trending down for minorities as of the second quarter for FY 2022.

-This measure tracks minority and women employment in MoDOT's workforce and compares it with availability data from the Missouri 2010 Census report.
+This measure tracks minority and women employment in MoDOT's workforce and compares it with availability data from the Missouri 2020 Census report.

 The SAM II database is used to collect data.
 The Missouri 2020 Census data is used as the benchmark for this measurement.
-The availability number is derived from two different sets of data; the 2010 census and the current pool of MoDOT employees who are trainable, transferable or promotable.
-The two statistics are factored together and weighted based on the hiring practices from the previous year.
+The availability number is derived from two different sets of data; the 2020 census and the current pool of MoDOT employees who are trainable, transferable or promotable.
+The two statistics are factored together and weighted based on the hiring practices from the previous three years.
 The weighted number allows for a more accurate reflection of the hiring process.
 This number ultimately conveys the number of minorities and women who currently possess the skills necessary to work for the department.